smartcmd/Aenu/README.md

 2. 📁 Place it in your server's `plugins` folder
 3. ✅ Ensure **PlaceholderAPI** plugin is also installed
 4. 🔄 Restart your server
-5. 📄 An example menu configuration will be automatically generated at `plugins/Aenu/example.yml`
+5. 📄 Example menu configurations will be automatically generated at `plugins/Aenu/example.yml` and `plugins/Aenu/example_chest.yml`
 6. ✏️ Edit or create your own menu files in the `plugins/Aenu/` folder
 7. 🔁 Use `/menu reload` to reload menus after making changes